Herlock Sholmes (Ace Attorney): The Great Ace Attorney: Adventures

+The Great Ace Attorney 2: Resolve

 In the second prequel game, The Great Ace Attorney 2: Resolve, Sholmes reunites with his partner Yujin Mikotoba after they return to London from Japan, investigating a case together.
 Sholmes is additionally revealed to have adopted Iris, with her biological father having been "The Professor", an infamous serial killer whom Sholmes and Mikotoba had investigated ten years earlier, hiding this information from her by allowing her to believe that her father was John H. Wilson, a doctor she had mistaken Mikotoba for, whom Sholmes had intended for her to see as her second father.
 After exposing the Red-Headed League hoax and helping Ryunosuke identify Chief Magistrate Mael Stronghart as the mastermind behind "The Reaper", Sholmes uses a hologram projector he invented with Iris to broadcast the events of the trial to Queen Victoria, with whom he meets for tea, who strips Stronghart of all ranks and orders for him to be secretly prosecuted at a later date.
 After Ryunosuke and Susato return to Japan, Sholmes is overjoyed when Iris acknowledges him as her father for the first time.

-Other appearances

-Herlock Sholmes is alluded to in the second case of Phoenix Wright: Ace Attorney, in which titular defence attorney Phoenix Wright briefly internally thinks to himself "Ohhh yeah, right here!
-Sherlock Holmes II, baby!" after the Judge praises his "excellent deductive reasoning" while he is facing Miles Edgeworth in court.
+Merchandise

 A limited edition release of The Great Ace Attorney: Adventures, sold only through Capcom's "e-Capcom" store, includes a box based on Sholmes' briefcase, Sholmes and Iris-themed plush toys, postcards, and stickers.